Shreyashs0908/CSG/docs/certificate-generation.md

 ## Security Implementation

-To ensure that certificate requests cannot be intercepted and used to generate unauthorized certificates, all requests to the external certificate API are encrypted using AES-256-CBC encryption (referred to as "DES" for backward compatibility).
+To ensure that certificate requests cannot be intercepted and used to generate unauthorized certificates, all requests to the external certificate API are encrypted using AES-256-CBC encryption.

 ### Encryption Details